-Any residual impacts remaining after the implementation of avoidance and mitigation measures will be dealt with under the Biodiversity Offset Scheme and in accordance with the BAM, which includes the purchase and retirement of biodiversity credits.
+Any residual impacts remaining after the implementation of avoidance and mitigation measures will be dealt with under the Biodiversity Offset Scheme and in accordance with the BAM, which includes the purchase and retirement of biodiversity credits and/or payment into the Biodiversity Conservation Fund.
+If the options under the BOS are not available, on-site and/or off-site habitat creation will be undertaken within the C2 zones areas to adequately offset the residual impacts of a future development.
+The mechanisms proposed for compensatory measures will be included in a VPA.